Eirienne/Python-Sandpile/README.md

 # Python-Sandpile

 ## General info
-*First you got ask what size you want for matrix *Input Row : X
+First you got ask what size you want for matrix\n *Input Row : X
 *Input Col : Y
 *Then you got ask how many pile you want